-For CCC the ongoing monitoring role at Member level is undertaken by the Audit and Accounts Committee.
-The Deputy Chief Executive will provided a report on consultancy use and spending to the audit and accounts committee on a quarterly basis.
+The ongoing monitoring role at Member level is undertaken by the Audit and Accounts Committee.
+The Deputy Chief Executive will provided a report on consultancy use and spending to the audit and accounts committee on a quarterly basis (based on information held by X and provided by OPUS LGSS).